ChernXi/Normal_Distribution/README.md

 ## Introduction

-The Normal Distribution is the cumulative distribution of a random binomial problem of 1 (yes) or 0 (no).
+The normal distribution, also known as the Gaussian Distribution is the limiting case of binomial distribution when the size of a single sample is infinitesimally small, and the number of sample in infinitesimally large.

-This has nothing to do with the physical laws; this is purely a mathematical/statistical result.
+Although normal distribution is widely applied in natural sciences, but the abundancy of its occurence has nothing to do with the physical laws, because this is in fact purely a mathematical/statistical result.

-Yes, unchanged(at least quasi-static) physical laws allow mathematics to take part in nature, so many observations follow the normal distribution, but other than that, the content of physical laws is irrelevant to the validity of the normal distribution.
+Yes, unchanged(or at least quasi-static) physical laws allow mathematics to take part in nature, but other than that, the content of physical laws is irrelevant to the occurence of the normal distribution.

 For example, the heights of people follow the normal distribution.
 When people are growing up, their DNA, bodily condition, and the outer environment will determine whether they should continue to grow.
 This is somehow a random decision(people can't choose their own DNA, but of course they can choose their intake of nutrients and the outer environment, that's why people nowadays are generally taller than their previous generation), and "to continue growing or not" is somehow a "to be or not to be" question, for which the result is binomial.
 Their heights are the cumulative values of the decision to "continue growing or not".
 That is why the heights of people follow the normal distribution.